List of Monster High characters: Selena Wolf

 Selena Wolf (voiced by Kate del Castillo in the 2022 TV series) is a werewolf and Clawdeen's mother, who attended Monster High when she was a teenager.
 Although humans and monsters are enemies, she and human Apollo fell in love and had Clawdeen.
-In the 2022 TV series, Selena was the wereleader of the werebeats and received the moonclaw talisman.
+In the 2022 TV series, Selena was the leader of the werebeasts and received the moonclaw talisman.
 When Clawdeen was 5, Selena had to leave for a task for the Monster Council and got imprisoned in another dimension named Beheme, a land inhabited by dangerous creatures, by Catarina Stripe; whilst there, she discovered she was expecting her son Clawd.
 As the new holder of the moonclaw, Clawdeen discovered Monster High, and discovered her werewolf heritage and the truth about her mother.
 After Clawdeen brought Clawd to Monster High, the two siblings were able to find the other talismans with the help of their friends and, in the season one finale, brought Selena back to the monster world.

 In the live-action films, she died at some point due to unknown circumstances.